andrewpkitchin/research-and-talks/publications_and_preprints.md

 We prove that every endomorphism of a simple quantum generalized Weyl algebra A over a commutative Laurent polynomial ring in one variable is an automorphism.
 This is achieved by obtaining an explicit classification of all endomorphisms of A. Our main result applies to minimal primitive factors of the quantized enveloping algebra <img src="https://render.githubusercontent.com/render/math?math=U_q (\mathfrak{sl}_2)"> and certain minimal primitive quotients of the positive part of <img src="https://render.githubusercontent.com/render/math?math=U_q^{%2B} (\mathfrak{so}_5)">.

 Jointly authored with Professor St\'ephane Launois, this article was published in the Letters in Mathematical Physics in 2014.

 The University of Kent provided funding to make this paper open access and is therefore free to read here: https://link.springer.com/article/10.1007/s11005-014-0691-4

 The preprint of the article is available to read here: https://arxiv.org/abs/1311.3907

-<h1>Talks</h1>
+<h1>Selected Talks</h1>

+<h2> On the automorphisms of quantum Weyl algebras </h2>

+Algebra Seminar, 27 January 2016

+University of Birmingham, Birmingham UK

+<h2> Quantized Weyl Algebras and Automorphisms </h2>

+Conference: ACA (Applications of Computer Algebra), July 20 2015

+Elite City Resort, Kalamata, Greece

+<h2> Endomophisms of Quantum Generalized Weyl Algebras </h2>

+Conference: Calssical Aspects of Ring Theory and Module Theory, 16 July 2013

+Mathematical Research and Conference Center, Bedlewo, Poland

 <h2> The Jacobian and Dixmier conjectures, and GWAs </h2>

+Research Seminar, 24 May 2013

-University of Kent, 24 May 2013
+University of Kent, Kent, UK.

-School of Mathematics and Actuarial Science

 <h2> Endomophisms of Quantum Generalized Weyl Algebras </h2>

-Calssical Aspects of Ring Theory and Module Theory, 16 July 2013

-Mathematical Research and Conference Center in Bedlewo, Poland.

-<h2> Quantized Weyl Algebras and Automorphisms </h2>

-ACA (Applications of Computer Algebra 2015), July 20 2015

-Kalamata, Greece

-<h2> On the automorphisms of quantum Weyl algebras </h2>

-University of Birmingham, 27 January 2016

-Algebra Seminar

-<h2> Endomophisms of Quantum Generalized Weyl Algebras </h2>

-Algebra, Combinatorics, Dynamics, and Applications, 4 September 2013
+Conference: Algebra, Combinatorics, Dynamics, and Applications, 4 September 2013

-Belfast, Ireland
+Queen's University Belfast, Belfast, Ireland

-4 September 2013